Dartmouth College Agrees to Reinstate Women’s Golf, Swimming & Diving; Develop Gender Equity Plan; and Comply with Title IX

 The other female student-athletes who successfully fought for their rights included Christina Cianciolo, Siera Daly, Alie Hunter, Leah Johnson, Susannah Laster, Mia Leko, Isabella Lichen, Summer Martin, Sarah Minnigh, Bridget Parker, Ashley Post, Kaia Reznicek, Megan Tao, Penelope Tir, Zoe Wortzman, Connie Zhang, and Eleanor Zwart.

-In addition to Bryant, the legal team for the female student-athletes included Cary Joshi of Bailey Glasser in Washington, DC, and Alisa Montgomery in Charleston, WV; Lori Bullock of Newkirk Zwagerman, P.L.C., in Des Moines, IA; and Leslie Nixon of the Nixon Law Firm, PLLC, in Manchester, NH.
+The legal team for the female student-athletes included Cary Joshi of Bailey & Glasser in Washington, DC, and Alisa Montgomery in Charleston, WV; Lori Bullock of Newkirk Zwagerman, P.L.C., in Des Moines, IA; and Leslie Nixon of the Nixon Law Firm, PLLC, in Manchester, NH.

 On July 9, 2020, Dartmouth announced that it was eliminating the women’s varsity intercollegiate golf and swimming & diving teams (along with the men’s golf, lightweight rowing, and swimming & diving teams), effective immediately.
 It publicly announced that, as a result of the teams’ elimination, “the percentage of women among varsity athletes will be virtually identical to the percentage of women in the undergraduate student body, ensuring compliance with Title IX.”
 That was not true.

-On December 18, 2020, Bryant wrote to Dartmouth President Philip J. Hanlon on behalf of the women’s team members and informed him that the teams’ elimination violated Title IX.
+On December 18, 2020, Bailey & Glasser wrote to Dartmouth President Philip J. Hanlon on behalf of the women’s team members and informed him that the teams’ elimination violated Title IX.
 The law prohibits universities from eliminating women’s teams for which interest, ability, and competition are available unless “intercollegiate level participation opportunities for male and female students are provided in numbers substantially proportionate to their respective enrollments.”
-Bryant’s letter noted that Dartmouth failed this test.
+Dartmouth failed this test.

 According to the most recent publicly available data, Dartmouth’s undergraduate enrollment in 2019-2020 was 49.06% women, but the school offered females only 44.87% of the opportunities to participate in intercollegiate athletics.
 So, there was a gap of 4.19% between women’s undergraduate enrollment rates and their intercollegiate athletic participation rates.
 Dartmouth needed to add 78 women to reach gender parity.
 With the elimination of the five teams, the athletic participation numbers dropped to 456 men and 392 women.
 This was still only 46.23% women, leaving a gap of 2.83%.
 As a result, even after the teams were eliminated, Dartmouth would need to add approximately 47 women to reach gender equity under Title IX.
 That is more than the size of the women’s golf and swimming & diving teams combined.